kinow/iiif.io/source/api/image/2.1/compliance.md

 ```
 {: .urltemplate}

-The URIs for the the compliance levels are as follows:
+The URIs for the compliance levels are as follows:

 | Level | URI                                                   |
 |:-----:|:------------------------------------------------------|